 “It has been a long time coming, but we are absolutely thrilled to confirm that a white-tailed eagle chick has hatched in Orkney for the first time in 145 years.
 We’ve visually confirmed one chick, but the parents’ behaviour indicates that there could even be a second.
 Since the eagles returned to Hoy it’s been a roller coaster ride of failed nesting attempts, new pairs and even abandonment of the territory.
 However, hopes were high when a new pair started nesting in the spring and showed signs of having a clutch.
 Having kept our fingers crossed for weeks on end, we finally spotted the chick on a recent observation of the site.
 It will likely be a few more weeks before we have clear, regular sightings of the chick (or chicks) as they normally remain in the nest for up to 14 weeks.”

 The pair started the 2019 season with another 2 chicks but sadly the smaller one died in the poor weather of early June.
-The remaining chick is doing well, and is being reared in 2019 in a highly visible eyrie!
+The remaining chick fledged successfully and was named by the Hoy schoolchildren as Greselda!

-All the images and pictures on this page unless credited are reproduced courtesy of one of the most special places in Orkney: Isbister chambered tomb, much better known as the Tomb of the Eagles (see www.tomboftheeagles.co.uk).
+All the images and pictures on this page unless credited are reproduced courtesy of one of the most special places in Orkney: Isbister chambered tomb, much better known as the Tomb of the Eagles.
 5,000+ years ago, in Orkney’s Neolithic prime, this southern area of South Ronaldsay was home to a tribe with a particular affiliation with sea eagles.
-We know this because in their communal tomb, the bones of their ancestors were buried alongside the talons and beaks of sea eagles!
-In all likelihood, this tribe would have been known locally through their totem as the ‘sea eagle tribe’, and I, for one, would have been proud to have been one of their number!
+We know this because in their communal tomb, the bones of their ancestors were buried alongside the talons and beaks of sea eagles.

 According to archaeological evidence, it seems likely that tribe members who died at Isbister were given a ‘sky burial’ or left on an excarnation platform for the wild birds to strip the corpses clean of flesh.
 Birds such as sea eagles, ravens, craws, kites, bonxies and gulls would all have completed this task, to leave but a skeleton.
 Afterwards, the principal bones were installed into the chambers at Isbister for the tribe to honour and remember as they saw fit (and about which we know very little).
 If Isbister tomb was in use for around 800 years, this would mean around 24 generations of tribes-people and eagles would have been buried there!